Do I need a referral?

 How do I access a referral?

 You make an appointment with your General Practitioner at your usual clinic and inform the admin person that you are seeking a referral or a Mental Health Care Plan as this may require a longer appointment time.

 What is a Mental Health Care Plan?

 A Mental Health Care Plan or Treatment Plan is written by your GP and involves a referral to a provider such as Calm Minds Psychology, and includes your medical information, and your mental health information, any medications you are taking, any goals for the psychology treatment and usually a measure of your mental health status like a DASS or K10+ which are questionnaires that your GP may ask you to complete in your appointment.
 Essentially with this plan it gives you access to sessions with a Psychologist that involve rebates from Medicare.
-Currently they are $88.25 per session.
-At present due to Covid, the number of sessions is 20 per calendar year.
-However, usually it is 10 sessions.
+Currently they are approximately $90 per session.
+At present they will provide rebates for 10 sessions.
 This may change at some stage.
 The first MHCP that is written by your GP entitles you to 6 sessions.
 Then you see the GP again (if needed) to access a review MHCP for another 4.
-There are now 10 extra sessions available on MHCP, you keep getting reviews from your GP to access these.
 The Psychologist also writes to your GP to provide feedback about your attendance at the sessions and how the sessions are progressing.
 This helps your GP decide if more sessions are needed or not.

 What happens if I have a MHCP but it is written to another Psychologist?

 In our experience this has not been an issue.
 We will let the GP know that you are now seeing Calm Minds Psychology instead of the person you were referred to in our feedback form that we write to the GP.

 Can I claim on Private Health Funds?